Vtenext 25.02: A three-way path to RCE

 • On July 13th, we attempted to contact the developers of vtenext via a direct channel on LinkedIn, but without success.

-Around July 24th, 2025, vtenext released version 25.02.1, which included a silent security patch for the third (and most severe) authentication bypass vector mentioned in the blog post.
-As of this writing, that particular vulnerability has been fixed.
-However, the other vulnerabilities remain exploitable and unaddressed.
+Around July 24th, 2025, vtenext released version 25.02.1, which included a security patch for the third (and most severe) authentication bypass vector mentioned in the blog post.
+A few days later, version 25.02.2 was released, including fixes for the other vectors.

 August 13th update: After notification of the article's publication, the vtenext team responded: